mapleserum/odin-recipes/README.md

 An exercise demonstrating previous knowledge obtained via TOP

-I am not possiive what I will have to make so far as I am just starting the project.
+I am not positive what I will have to make so far as I am just starting the project.
 I have this far been required to create a repository on GitHub and clone it through the CLI.